badams97/Sprayer_Chassis_Features/README.md

 ***

-### Data Preparation
+### Data Analysis Overview

-Overall, the complete data anlaysis for this investigation was performed in two different platforms: MATLAB and Python.
-In general, MATLAB was utilized more for data collection, processing, and organizing, where Python was applied for its machine learning capabilities.
+Overall, the complete data anlaysis for this investigation was performed in two individual platforms: MATLAB and Python.
+In general, MATLAB was utilized more for data organizing and processing, where Python was applied for its machine learning capabilities.

+All of the initial data channels are based on timeseries data extracted from previous machine testing out in the field.
+The same machine configuration was used to collect CAN-based data across a plethora of different field passes for natural variation.
+In order to negate the influence of time, descriptive analysis (i.e. mean, standard deviation, etc.) was implemeted to provide a complete summary of each field pass.

 A brief outline of the data analysis steps performed in MATLAB is provided below:

 ![image](PNG/Matlab_Code_Outline.PNG "MATLAB Code Outline")

-Here's a link to the Python notebook which hosted the analysis for feature correlation and the machine learning application: [Chassis Feature Importance](https://nbviewer.jupyter.org/github/badams97/Sprayer_Chassis_Features/blob/master/ABE%20516%20Project%20-%20Bailey%20Adams.ipynb)
+Here's a link to the Python notebook which hosted the analysis for chassis feature correlation and the machine learning application: [Chassis Feature Importance](https://nbviewer.jupyter.org/github/badams97/Sprayer_Chassis_Features/blob/master/ABE%20516%20Project%20-%20Bailey%20Adams.ipynb).

 ***